Oldtown, Letterkenny

-Oldtown is bordered by Creeve to the west and Lismonaghan to the south.
-It may be entered from central Letterkenny on its northern flank via the Oldtown Bridge (for traffic) or Devlin Way (for pedestrians).
-The Rail Bridge (formerly used for trains run by the Lough Swilly Railway) is now disused, and is the only remaining evidence of Oldtown railway station.
+Oldtown is bordered by the townlands of Creeve to the west and Lismonaghan to the south.
+It may be entered from central Letterkenny on its northern flank via the Oldtown Bridge (for vehicular traffic) or Devlin Way (for pedestrians).
+The rail bridge (formerly used for trains run by the Lough Swilly Railway) is now disused, and is the only remaining evidence of Oldtown railway station.

 Oldtown has a weak range of essential services, as it is primarily green spaces within housing developments; its residents mostly utilize services in the town centre, rather than Oldtown itself.

 History

-Oldtown existed as a Native Irish settlement before the plantation of Ulster, which saw Patrick Crawford develop the market town on the other side of the Swilly at the Oldtown Bridge.
-Oldtown's early inhabitants spoke Gaelic, and their main food source was fishing in the Swilly estuary, which flowed up to Conwal Cemetery.
+Oldtown existed as a native Irish settlement before the Plantation of Ulster, which saw Patrick Crawford develop the market town on the other side of the Swilly at the Oldtown Bridge.
+The main food source of Oldtown's early inhabitants was fishing in the Swilly estuary, which flowed up to Conwal Cemetery.
 They also raised livestock on the hillside where Leck Graveyard is today.

 Oldtown railway station was located on the Letterkenny & Burtonport Extension line.
 It opened on 9 March 1903, and closed for passengers and goods on 6 January 1947.
 There is no evidence of the station today, as a hotel occupies the site.
 However, an old rail bridge still crosses the River Swilly.

-The stone bridge which gives residents passage to the town is appropriately old, but also crumbling.
+The old stone bridge, which gives residents passage to the town, was described as having "crumbling stone work" in 2019.

+The ruin of Old Leck Church is situated in Oldtown, as is the adjacent Old Leck Graveyard.
+This church, which was built c.
+1500 fell out of use in the 1840s.
+The more modern New Leck Graveyard is located to the west of Old Leck Church.

 Administration

-Local and national government
+The townland of Oldtown falls within the electoral division of Letterkenny Rural.

-Seán Maloney resided in the area during his time as a Senator representing the Labour Party.
-Other politicians with links to the area include Mayors Victor Fisher and Dessie Larkin of Fianna Fáil, as well as Larkin's father James, founder of Independent Fianna Fáil.
+The politician, Seán Maloney, lived in the area during his time as a Labour Party senator.
+Other politicians with links to the area include Dessie Larkin of Fianna Fáil, as well as his father James Larkin, founder of Independent Fianna Fáil.

-There is also a local residents' association.
+There is a local residents' association.

-Policing and crime

-Recorded crime in Oldtown include incidents of theft.
-During the COVID-19 pandemic, an assault by a local on paramedics and hospital workers was reported.
-Illegal dumping has also been reported.

-According to politician Gerry McMonagle, there is "a serious lack of facilities in Oldtown.
-There is a particular problem there of lifebuoy rings being stolen in Oldtown".

-A 2020 report described Oldtown as a "heavily populated" area.

-Amenities and business
+Amenities

+Oldtown, which was described in 2020 as a "heavily populated" area, has been described by local politician Gerry McMonagle as having "a serious lack of facilities".